ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

 Make celery_start.sh script in elvis_database to
     1. start virtual environment
     2. run celery worker in that virtual environment
+    3. run celery beat in that virtual environment

 Make a user: celery with usergroup celery.
 It should have /sbin/nologin for its shell